 The HDSPe AIO Pro from RME Audio is the successor to the HDSPe AIO.
 The “Pro” adds an improved clock, additional headroom and switchable I/O levels of +24 dBu, +19 dBu, +13 dBu, +4 @ 0 dBFS.
 We've been running the original AIO in one of our systems for several years with great results.
 When the AIO Pro was announced we wanted to see if the improvement in specs would be worth the upgrade.
 We also had to consider if we'd be willing to give up our AO4S-AIO-192 AIO expansion card and its 4 additional analog outputs as RME no longer offers this option with the new AIO Pro.

-The AIO Pro uses the same drivers and Total Mix software so it's an easy upgrade.
+The AIO Pro uses the same drivers and Total Mix software and all the great routing features, so it's an easy upgrade.
 Just replace the existing AIO in the same slot.
 The AIO and AIO Pro use the same breakout cables.
 However, we found it curious that RME flipped the position of the connectors on the card.
 That threw us off at first when we attempted to connect the breakout cable to the same position on the card.
 We assumed they would be in the same position.
 We're not sure why the engineers decided to do this but in a custom installation with minimal access to the computer it would have been helpful to have the connectors in the same position as the original AIO.
-We're also still perplexed why RME does no include the proper balanced breakout cable with the AIO Pro.
+We're also still perplexed why RME does not include the proper balanced breakout cable with the AIO Pro.
 Who is using the unbalanced stuff with a $1k sound card?
-Of course, we already have the balanced version from our original AIO but anyone buying an RME PCIe card for the first time might be disappointed when opening the box to fine RCAs.
+Of course, we already have the balanced version from our original AIO but anyone buying an RME PCIe card for the first time might be disappointed when opening the box to find the RCA breakout versus the balanced option.

 If you can benefit from the improved specs, tighter clock, switchable output levels and the subtle increase in sound quality than the AIO Pro is certainly worth considering as an upgrade.
 If you're in the market for an extremely versatile and master quality PCIe sound card for the first time the AIO Pro should be at the top of your list.